JabRef/user-documentation/en/general/installation.md

 > JabRef 4.x requires JRE 8 \(and does not run at JRE 9 onwoards\)

 JavaFX is not included in every Java runtime environment or development kit.
 Therefore, we highly recommend to use [Oracle Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 JavaFX is included since Java 1.8.0\_60.
 The other official support for JavaFX is [OpenJDK](http://openjdk.java.net/install/index.html) with the external library [OpenJFX](https://packages.ubuntu.com/xenial/java/openjfx-source).
 Unfortunately, the installation is not always straight forward.
 Therefore, we only recommend this if you know what you are doing.
 In case you want to use OpenJDK with OpenJFX in general you should follow this [instructions](https://wiki.openjdk.java.net/display/OpenJFX/Building+OpenJFX).
-For Ubuntu 16.04 LTS and 18.04 LTS head to the section [Installation Commands](installation.md#installation-commands).
+For Ubuntu 16.04 LTS, 18.04 LTS and 20.04 LTS head to the section [Installation Commands](installation.md#installation-commands).

 #### Verify Java Installation